 Almost everyone will experience some form of back pain at least once in their life.
 It’s one of the most common medical problems in the United States.
 Back pain comes in many forms and can be caused by a wide range of issues.
-It is important to understand the symptoms of back pain, as it may be caused by a underlying condition.
-If you are experiencing back pain that at-home treatment hasn’t helped, contact Dr. Gravori at ProMedSPINE today.
+It is important to understand the symptoms, as they may be caused by a underlying condition.
+If you are experiencing back discomfort that at-home treatment hasn’t helped, contact our team of expert neurosurgeons at ProMedSPINE today.

 Symptoms of Back Pain

-There are many varieties of back pain that can be experienced.
-With a wide array of potential causes and sources of back pain, the type, location, severity, and frequency can all vary.
-Back pain can have any of the following characteristics:
+There are many varieties of back discomfort that can be experienced.
+With a wide array of potential causes and sources, the type, location, severity, and frequency can all vary.
+Back discomfort can have any of the following characteristics:

 - Pain can be isolated to a certain area of the back, or transfer into other regions